budgy11/BurpNotes/web-cache-poisoning.md

   * GET-Params, Cookies, Headers
 * Can use any custom get param as cachebuster to avoid poisoning root
 * Cache-Control header reveals max age until cache reset
-* Even if found on utm\_content check generic query params and if headers (i.e origin) are part of the key.
+* Even if found on utm\_content, check generic query params and if headers (i.e origin) are part of the key.
 * X-Cache shows when "hit"/set
 * Make sure to check for XSS
   * Includes checking loaded pages and 404s